Ferrari 360: Spider

 The Ferrari 360 Spider was unveiled at the 2000 Geneva Motor Show.

 The 360 was designed with a convertible variant in mind; since removing the roof of a coupe reduces the torsional rigidity, the 360 was built for strength in other areas.
 Ferrari designers strengthened the sills, stiffened the front of the floorpan and redesigned the windscreen frame.
 The rear bulkhead had to be stiffened to cut out engine noise from the cabin.
 The convertible's necessary dynamic rigidity is provided by additional side reinforcements and a cross brace in front of the engine.
 Passenger safety is ensured by a strengthened windscreen frame and roll bars.

 The 360 Spider displays a curvilinear waistline.
 The fairings imply the start of a roof, and stable roll bars are embedded in these elevations.
 Due to use of light aluminium construction throughout, the Spider weighs in only 60 kg heavier than the coupé.

 As with the Modena version, its 3586 cc V8 generating a power output of 400 PS is on display under a glass engine cover.
 The engine — confined in space by the convertible's top's storage area — acquires additional air supply through especially large side air intakes.
 The intake manifolds were moved towards the centre of the engine between the air supply conduits in the Spider's engine compartment, as opposed to lying apart as with the Modena.
-In terms of performance, the 0-97 km/h acceleration time was slightly slower due to the slight weight increase, and the top speed was reduced.
+In terms of performance, the acceleration time was slightly slower due to the slight weight increase, and the top speed was reduced to 290 km/h due to higher drag.

 Despite the car's mid-mounted V8 engine, the electrically operated top is able to stow into the compartment when not in use.
 The convertible top was available in black, blue, grey and beige colours.